TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

          Enter '!' (not) to make the filter include rows that do NOT have the requested filters Enter '&' (and) to make the filter include rows where all the requested filters match
-                        NOTE: |(or) is default - will be the default anyway unless '!' or '&' used
+                        NOTE: |(or) is default - will be the default anyway unless '!' or '&' used Group ID Filters are cAsE InSeNsAtIve...
+         Each filter you use will be remembered and stored for later quick selection..
+The most recent will always be top of the list.
+Click the little up/down selector on the widget title bar, or in the GUI to select one Use CMD-SHIFT-G to edit the list and provide names to the filters Only the most recent 20 will be saved...

    WARNING: Only enter one of '!|&' characters as only one search type can be used within a single filter.
          NOTE:    !(not) is always implicitly also &(and) - i.e. !1;2 (means not '1' and not '2')